ttolkin/Home_Assignment_Elias/README.md

 ```

 Please note that the family.csv file was generatet by chatGPT.
+(Do not expect the family tree to make sense)

+---
-Have Fun!
+### Have Fun!